alfin3/lisp-seq-cause-search/README.md

 A rule is a conjunction of disjunctions.
 A conjunction across sequence positions constrains a rule, whereas XOR disjunctions across literals at each sequence position relax a rule.
 A rule satisfies a subset of sequences in the input data set.
 An objective function maps the values of satisfied sequences to a real value.

 The search algorithm provides a local search for rules with a minimized or maximized value of the objective function, and a minimized sequence variance for interpretability purposes.
-The latter property is formulated outside the objective function and is enabled by i) constructing each disjunction in a start rule from a set of literals, such that each literal is expected to be satisfied in at least one optimal rule, and ii) setting a preference for literal deletion over literal addition during a search step.
+The latter property is formulated outside the objective function and is enabled by i) constructing each disjunction in a start rule from a set of literals, such that each literal is expected to be satisfied in at least one optimal rule, and ii) setting a preference for literal deletion over literal addition in a search step.

 **Application - Bioengineering, Proteomics**